ShovalBenjer/Catering_Company_Management_System/README.md

 # Catering Company Management System

-This repository contains the code and resources for a comprehensive Catering Company Management System.
+This repository contains the code and resources for a comprehensive Catering Company Management System, with a strong focus on SQL for managing databases.
 This system is designed to enhance and streamline the operations and event management for catering companies.
 It includes modules for managing human resources, clients, food and equipment inventory, suppliers, and the events themselves.

 ## Key Features
 - **Human Resources Management**: Efficiently manage staff schedules, assignments, and roles.